 Safety is our top priority.
 Even the shortest of visits needs to be thoroughly planned, and requires its own risk assessment, which must be reviewed thoroughly before a repeat visit is made.
 (See the model policy for conducting risk assessments for Early Years outings).
-The visit organiser should also obtain a Risk Assessment from the external venue, and all staff attending the trip must read this.
+The visit organiser should also obtain a Risk Assessment from the external venue, and all staff attending the trip must read this prior to attending the visit.